 It’s no secret that the healthcare staffing field is growing.
 According to the SIA US Staffing Industry Forecast, the healthcare staffing market in the US is projected to grow 6% in 2018 alone.
-This growth is great, but healthcare staffing has unique roadblocks that no other industry understands—there are many moving parts that create a very complex workflow.
+This growth is great, but healthcare staffing has unique roadblocks that no other industry understands—there are many more moving parts that create a very complex workflow.

-Managing credential expirations in Excel
+Managing Credential Expirations in Excel

 No matter what industry you’re in, you can probably relate to interfacing with multiple access points that tie into one central system that makes finding information confusing.
 With hiring portals specific to background checks, skills checklists, drug screenings, onboarding, payroll and more, time spent managing usernames and passwords adds up, and your talent won’t be able to keep track of where the important stuff is.
-When managing onboarding for healthcare staffing—especially when designing for mobile—less is actually more.
+When managing onboarding for healthcare staffing—especially when designing for mobile—less is more.

 You want to make onboarding as painless as possible for your talent by cutting down on the number of portals they must use and eliminating redundant login information.
 Aggregate and invest in platform solutions that can consolidate some of these qualification and screening workflows.
 Your firm will work smarter and your talent will thank you!

 By eliminating these three common practices in healthcare staffing, your firm can rise above competition while managing complex workflows.
 Want to discover more best practices for your healthcare staffing operation, including candidate journey and credentialing tips?

 Check out EmployStream for Healthcare.
 Our platform technology stacks up by consolidating portals and meeting candidates where they are – their mobile device.